spacelift-io/user-documentation/docs/integrations/docker.md

 ### Custom providers in OpenTofu and Terraform >= 0.13

-Since Terraform 0.13, custom providers require a slightly different approach.
+Since Terraform 0.13 (and for all OpenTofu versions), custom providers require a slightly different approach.
 You will build them the same way as described above, but the path now will be different.
 In order to work with the new API, we require that you put the provider binaries in the `/plugins` directory and maintain a particular naming scheme.
-The above `sops` provider example will work with Terraform 0.13 if the following stanza is added to the `Dockerfile`.
+The above `sops` provider example will work with Terraform 0.13+ and OpenTofu if the following stanza is added to the `Dockerfile`.

 ```docker
 COPY --from=builder /terraform-provider-sops /plugins/registry.myorg.io/myorg/sops/1.0.0/linux_amd64/terraform-provider-sops